Codecademy/docs/content/css/concepts/filter-functions/terms/drop-shadow/drop-shadow.md

 ## Definition

-CSS filter function that creates a drop shadow effect on an element.
+Creates a drop shadow effect on an element.

 ## Syntax